Abusive culture towards refs getting worse - Allan

 Last updated on .From the section Scottish

-Scotland is losing as many referees as it trains, in part because of abuse, says Crawford Allan, the Scottish FA's head of referee operations.
+Scotland is losing as many referees as it trains, in part because of abuse, says the Scottish FA's head of referee operations Crawford Allan.

-A BBC survey of more than 900 referees in England showed that almost all had suffered verbal abuse and about one third had been physically attacked by spectators, players or coaching staff.
+A BBC survey of more than 900 referees in England showed almost all had suffered verbal abuse, and about one third had been physically attacked by spectators, players or coaching staff.

 "It's not just an English problem," Allan told BBC Scotland's The Nine.